A range of organisations in the public, private and third sector are working in partnership with the WGSSS.

 Our partnerships contribute to meeting our objective to develop ‘robust mechanisms for knowledge exchange and knowledge transfer’.
 Non-academic organisations can have a genuine stake in a social science research project and a role in producing the next generation of leading social scientists.

 We are keen to do more to build and maintain such relationships.
-Please contact the DTP Director if you are based in a non-academic organisation in the private, public or third sector and would like an informal and exploratory discussion about the possibilities.
+Please contact the WGSSS Director if you are based in a non-academic organisation in the private, public or third sector and would like an informal and exploratory discussion about the possibilities.